Walter S. Huxford

-Walter Scott Huxford was a professor of physics at Northwestern University and was a co-inventor of the sunburnometer.
+Walter Scott Huxford was an American professor of physics at Northwestern University and was a co-inventor of the sunburnometer.

 Education

 His education included a bachelor's degree at Doane College, a master's degree at the University of Nebraska, and a PhD degree at the University of Michigan in 1928, with a thesis entitled: Determination of the Charge of Positive Thermions form Measurements of the Shot Effect.

 Career

 He spent two years as an officer in the US Army Signal Corps during and after the first world war, teaching in Nebraska high schools and at Doane College, where he was head of the Physics Department, and three years as an industrial physicist.
 He joined the faculty of Northwestern University in 1931, where he continued to serve as a teacher and research scientist until his death.

 His primary research interests were physical electronics and the dynamics of electrical discharges in gases, in which fields he and his research students published numerous papers.
 During and following the second world war he served as director of research and development programs at Northwestern on the use of optical radiation for communication, sponsored by the US Navy Bureau of Ships and the US Army Signal Corps.